Chatbots are almost as rudimentary as they were 50 years ago – the German newspaper ZEIT ran a...

 "We have managed to hit the nerve of the time with the ChatbotCon.
 Chatbots are the topic of the present and, the future, and we are proud to have created a format, and above all a platform, with the ChatbotCon to bring experts, enterprises, and Bot enthusiasts together to discuss the possibilities and potentials of this technology,” said Sven Kolb, USU managing director.

 We would like to thank all speakers, participants, and organizers in the background - without them this event would not have been such a success.
 And one thing is not out of question: the ChatbotCon 20 will not have been the first and last of its kind.

 Harald Huber has been with USU since 1991.
 He has been involved in setting up the USU KCenter products.
 From 2008 to 2014, he was Product Manager of the USU KCenter business unit.
 From fall 2014 to the end of 2017, he and Sven Kolb formed the USU KCenter management team.
-Following the merger of four business units of USU, including KCenter, he has been responsible for the resulting unymira division as Managing Director since 2018.
-He is also a long-time author and speaker on knowledge management topics and trends in customer service, whether self-service or chatbots.
+With the merger of four USU business units, including KCenter, he has been responsible for the resulting unymira business unit as Managing Director since 2018.
+In 2021 all USU Solutions has been combined under the USU brand.
+Harald Huber is also a long-time author and speaker on knowledge management topics and trends in customer service, whether self-service or chatbots.